wp-staging/wp-staging/readme.txt

 Stable tag: 2.8.6
 Requires PHP: 5.5

-A backup & duplicator plugin - clone, move, duplicate & migrate websites to staging, backup, and development sites for authorized users only.
+A backup & duplicator plugin - Backup, clone, move, duplicate & migrate websites to staging, backup, and development sites for authorized users only.

 == Description ==